andreagrandi/andreagrandi-pelican/content/2017/6-keybase-pgp-encryption-made-easy.md

 Teams have a dedicated encrypter folder that you will find under **/keybase/team/keybaselovers**

 At the moment the features available from the UI are quite limited and are only available from the command line.
 In the next weeks these features will be available from the UI too.
-In the mean time you can have a look ad the commandline help:
+In the mean time you can have a look at the commandline help:

     :::shell
     keybase team --help # for admin'ing teams